blucey/picobrew-z-api/Picobrew Z API.md

 ##### Response

 * ID: The unique recipe identifier
-* Name:  The name of the recipe
+* Name:  The name of the recipe.
+Appears to truncate to a length < 20
 * StartWater:  The amount of water (in liters) that the keg should be filled with at the start of the brewing session.
 * Steps:  An array of step objects.
     * Drain:  The amount of time (in minutes) that a drain cycle should be run for at the completion of the step.
 This time is not included in the amount of time specified in the Time field.